KostasThan/FTTSApi/README.md

 * Option to create macro buttons
 * Option to record buttons being pressed and create a macro from those buttons
 * Project report included(Greek)

+##NOTE:
+To build the project make sure to include the libraries on the build path that are located under the folder src/resources/libs.